MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-custom-functionality-and-extensions.md

 I'm going to focus on the third approach here and demonstrate one simple solution, since the ProcessWire translation interface is not very user-friendly to begin with.
 This certainly depends on the scope of your project, but the beauty of ProcessWire is that you can build your sites in whichever way you want.

-For this method, all the translation will be stored in a single [Table field](https://processwire.com/store/pro-fields/table/) (part of the ProFields module) with two columns: `msgid` (a regular text field which contains the message id) and `translation` (a multi-language text field that holds the translations in each language).
+For this method, all the translations will be stored in a single [Table field](https://processwire.com/store/pro-fields/table/) (part of the ProFields module) with two columns: `msgid` (a regular text field which contains the message id) and `translation` (a multi-language text field that holds the translations in each language).
 You can add this field to the central settings page and use a simple function to access individual translations by their `msgid`:

 ```php
 /**